 Once you’ve maximized your eligibility for low interest rates, you can move on to finding the offer with the lowest fees.
 If you receive an attractive offer from one institution, another might waive or lower one of their fees to seal the deal.
 You might also come across options with considerably higher interest rates but hardly any fee charges.
 Even though these options typically have lower APRs, their high rates tend to scare people away.

 So, don’t limit yourself to offers with the lowest possible interest rates.
-For instance, you might find that an offer with 30% interest would actually cost you less per year than another with 0%.
+For instance, you might find that an offer with a 30% interest rate would cost you less per year than another with 0%.
 But you wouldn’t know unless you asked about fees.

 Other Factors That Affect Your Decision

 While APR usually signifies your cheapest option, other characteristics of potential partners can have an equally-sized influence on your decision.
-In order to figure out which characteristics to look out for, consider your goals for the partnership.
+To figure out which aspects to look out for, consider your goals for the partnership.
 If you choose to work with the first institution that offers an attractive APR, you may miss out on other benefits that you didn’t think were so important.

 Let’s list some of those benefits here: